 Formerly known as DOTS Occupational Therapy for Kids

-We have a range of skills in working with children of various ages and needs and offer therapy support staff.
+We have a range of skills in working with children of various ages and needs and we offer therapy support staff.

 We help children (and their family) with Sensory Processing Disorder (SPD) and Sensory Processing delay, ASD, ADHD, non-specified behavioural difficulties, physical disabilities (dyspraxia; delayed motor development), broad developmental delay and coordination difficulties.
 Our therapy aims to help children feel more confident in their own bodies, and within the environments in which they play and learn.